International Students Immigration Blog

 7. FAQs

-• The proclamation directs the State Department to block such B-visa workarounds, particularly for start dates before Oct.
-1, 2026.
+• The proclamation directs DOS to prevent B-visa workarounds for start dates before Oct 1, 2026.

 This article is informational and not legal advice.
 Immigration policy can change quickly.
 Always consult a licensed immigration attorney about your specific facts, especially before international travel.